galri/Csharp-YoutubePlayerControl/README.md

 - Progress: How long video has progressed in seconds.
 - availableQualitys: lists all the qualitys the video can use.
 - AutoPlay:

+####Events
+Events for each status change:
+  1. VideoUnstarted
+  2. VideoEnded
+  3. VideoPlaying
+  4. VideoPaused
+  5. VideoBuffering
+  6. VideoCued

+Events for errors:
+  1. VideoUnEmbeddableError
+  2. VideoNotFoundError

+And a Event for when normal properties can be used:
+  1. BecomeEditble